Life is a Hoot! Crochet Kitchen Towel Toppers

 If you would like to make your own Tunisian Knit Stitch crochet towel, here is the YouTube video tutorial:

-For those that want to print out their own free PDF download:
+For those that want to print out their own PDF written pattern download.
+Here is the direct Ravelry link:

 Use a tapestry/darning needle with a sharp end.
 If you would like to see what crochet items that I use, I list them all out on my Beginner Crocheter page.